Bacterial Meningitis Claims

 - Neiserria meningitides (meningococcal meningitis) - This form of meningitis also produces a petechiael rash or purple spots on the skin.

 - Tuberculous or TB

 - Staphylococcal (staph)

-Once meningitis is suspected the patient should have a spinal tap or lumbar puncture (LP) performed unless they have a brain mass or increased intracranial pressure as it may lead to a brain herniation.
-A lumbar puncture takes a small sample of the spinal fluid so it can be sent to the lab for testing.
+Once meningitis is suspected, the patient should have a spinal tap or lumbar puncture (LP) performed unless they have a brain mass or increased intracranial pressure.
+A lumbar puncture takes a small sample of spinal fluid so it can be sent to the lab for testing.
 Once the LP is completed, physicians should not wait for the final culture report to come back to start the patient on antibiotic treatment.
 They should immediately start the patient on empiric antibiotics that might cover whatever bacteria the patient may have that is common in their age group.
 Once the culture reports return with the organism identified, the antibiotics should be switched to the most appropriate antibiotic to treat the specific bacteria.